TheJacksonLaboratory/cape/vignettes/cape.md

 the R/qtl (@rqtl) csv format for cape.
 You can learn more about this format at the [R/qtl website](https://rqtl.org).
 Briefly, this format contains all traits and genotypes in one comma-delimited file.
-The first few columns contain traits, covariates, and indvidual identifiers, and the remaining contain genotypes.
+The first few columns contain traits, covariates, and individual identifiers, and the remaining contain genotypes.
 Please see the qtl demo data included with cape for an example.
 Also see `?read_population` for more details.